Andrii256/ops_obsidian_smart-day-night-switcher/README.md

 # Smart DayNight Switcher

-## What does this plugin do?

-This plugin calculates daily sunrise and sunset times for your location and automatically switches your Obsidian theme: light mode when the sun rises ☀️ and dark mode when it sets 🌒.
+Calculates daily sunrise and sunset times for your location and automatically switches your Obsidian theme: light mode when the sun rises ☀️ and dark mode when it sets 🌒.

 No more manual theme switching!